AdamFHolt/ModelCollection/README.md

 Below is the list of models available in the repository:

 * Saxena2023 : This folder contains the GWB files used to generate the plate boundary models on the Earth.
 A more detailed description can be found in the README file within this folder.
+* Gianni2025: This folder contains the GWB files used to create idealized Philippine Sea Plate slab and tectonic geometries.
+A more detailed description can be found in the README file within this folder.